Minoro/pgpyml/docs/README.md

 ```
 vagrant up	# Initiate the machine
 vagrant ssh # Acess the machine

-# Change the postgres user password
-sudo passwd postgres

-# Login as postgres user
-su - postgres

-# Change the database user 'postgres' password to access Postgresql with md5 password
-psql
-ALTER USER postgres WITH PASSWORD 'new_password';
 ```

 After that you will be able to connect to Postgresql on host `http://localhost:5555` through your host machine.